moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/003_custom_controls.md

 ---
-title: "Compliance Frameworks ADR 003: Custom Checks"
+title: "Compliance Frameworks ADR 003: Custom Controls"
 toc_hide: true
 ---

 ## Context

-We want the ability to create custom checks so that users don't need to rely only on the exhaustive list of checks that GitLab supports or would support in the future.
+We want the ability to create custom requirements so that users don't need to rely only on the exhaustive list of controls that GitLab supports or would support in the future.
 Users could also have external services that might impact whether their projects are compliant to a standard or not.

 ## Approach

-To allow users to create checks on their own as per their requirements we need to have the following types of requirements:
+To allow users to create controls on their own as per their requirements we need to have the following types of
+requirements:

 1. [Internal requirements](#internal-requirements): Enable users to create logical expressions with all available project settings.
 1. [External requirements](#external-requirements): Enable users to create requirements that rely on their external services like HTTP servers.